FuelLabs/fuel-core/docs/fuel-sync-design.md

 ### The blocks synchronization on block header event

-TODO: Rework this section to support cases where we can change the block producer

-FS has two synchronization structs, one is active, and another is pending.
+FS has two synchronization phases, one is active, and another is pending.
-Each struct has its range of blocks to sync.
+Each phase has its range of blocks to sync.
 They don't overlap and are linked.
-The purpose of the pending struct is to collect and join new block headers while the active struct syncs the previous range.
-When the first struct finishes synchronization, it swaps with the second struct, and the process repeats.
+The purpose of the pending phase is to collect and join new block headers while the active phase syncs the previous range.
+When the first phase finishes synchronization, it takes some range from the pending phase, joins with the remaining range from the active phase, and requests blocks for the final range.

-Because each block header is sealed, and we know the block producer of each block, it allows us to verify the validity of the header and be sure that the block range is actual without fake heights.
+Because each block header is sealed, and FS knows the block producer of each block, it allows us to verify the validity of the header and be sure that the block range is actual without fake heights.

 #### Fork

-If we get the valid sealed block header but already have another block for this height, it is a case of the fork.
+If FS gets the valid sealed block header but already have another block for this height, it is a case of the fork.
 - For the PoA version: We ignore it and try to find blocks that link with our version of the blockchain.
 We should report it to the node manager(via logs, or maybe we want to do something more).
 - For the PoS version: We should have rules in the consensus for this case.

 #### Queuing of the block header

-When FS receives a block header, first we check:
+When FS receives a block header, first FS checks:
 - Is it a valid header?
 It should be signed by the expected, for the node, producer/consensus at according height.
   - No -> `Punisher::report`.
   - Yes -> Next step.
-  - Not sure.
-Not sure.
-It is possible in the cases when we change the block producer/consensus.
-The node on the current height is sure about the block producer of the next block but can't predict it.
 - Is it a new height?
+  - No -> Is it already in the blockchain?
-  - No -> Ignore (Maybe report some neutral error to P2P to prevent DDoS) if it is already in the blockchain, either go to [fork](#fork).
+    - Yes -> Ignore(Maybe report some neutral error to P2P to prevent DDoS)
+    - No -> It is case of the [fork](#fork).
   - Yes -> Next step.

-TODO: Rework this part
+- Is synchronization in progress?
+  - No -> Create an active phase and init it.
+Start synchronization process.
+  - Yes -> Next step.
+- Is this height already handled by the active phase?
+  - Yes -> If the header is the same?
+    - Yes -> Ignore
+    - No -> It is case of the [fork](#fork).
+    - Don't know because it is in the middle of the range -> FS inserts this header into mapping and will check it later, when blocks will come.
+  - No -> Insert the header into range of the pending phase.

+Each valid modification of the active or pending phase triggers requesting blocks for the active phase from P2P.
+P2P is responsible for managing how to process those requests.
+P2P decides which peers to ask, manages timeouts, and manages duplicate requests from other services.

+P2P is also responsible for punishing nodes that send not requested information.
+Other nodes can only share information about their last block header(But it also should be limited because each node applies the block only once).

+The P2P's responsibility can be part of the synchronizer instead, and it can store the information about the height of the peers and has an internal reputation who ask about blocks.
+It will make FS contain the full logic about synchronization but will duplicate reputation.

-#### The active struct
+#### The active phase

-TODO: Rework this part

-#### The pending struct

-TODO: Rework this part
+Active phase has a range of currently syncing blocks.
+Each time FS receives a block header, it stores this header in a separate mapping.
+It is optional for FS because it only helps find forks.
+When FS receives the block for corresponding height, it compares headers.

+If the range is extensive, FS splits it into batches, and only the first batch is a part of the active phase, the remaining range is part of the pending phase.
+FS requests only one batch simultaneously from P2P.
+It is possible to request several batches in parallel in the future.

+When blocks come, it checks that they are valid and linked.
+If all checks pass, FS forward the blocks to BI and starts [commit process](#the-commit-of-the-blocks).
+If blocks are not valid, FS reports invalidity to P2P and requests block range again.

 ### The commit of the blocks

-When FS receives blocks linked to the current latest block of the blockchain, we start to commit them(`BlockCommiter::commit`).
+When FS receives blocks linked to the current latest block of the blockchain, FS starts to commit them(`BlockCommiter::commit`).
 Only one commit can be run in the BI at the exact moment, so BI has local mutex only for `commit` to prevent multiple commits.

 `BlockCommiter::commit` return the result of execution:
-- In the case of successful execution, we mark the job finished and remove it.
-We wait for the event from the channel to clean up other jobs related to the same height.
+- In the case of successful execution.
+FS waits for the event from the channel to remove committed blocks from the active phase, and join a new range from pending phase.
 - It can be an error that those blocks already are committed.
 It is a good case because another job has already committed blocks.
 Do the same as in the case of successful execution.
 - It can be an error that BI got some error during execution.
-It is a bad case.
-Call `Punisher::report` to report an invalid block.
-If we get invalid blocks from many other peers, maybe we need to report this information to the node owner via logs(perhaps something is wrong with the node's software).
+It is a bad case, and it means that FS got a valid block signed by the producer, but FS can't apply it to the blockchain.
+Report it to logs and notify the node owner.

 #### On block commit event

 FS gossips about the node's latest via `Gossiper::gossip`.

-FS clean-ups all synchronization jobs where the maximum height of the range is less or equal to the maximum committed height.
+FS removes committed blocks from the range of active phase.
+After FS fulfills it with a new range from the pending phase.
+The new range should always be <= the batch size.
+FS requests a new fulfilled range from P2P.